-9. Lowest Paid
+9. Lowest Paid -

-- 9.1 In accordance with the Localism Act, the Council is required to develop its own definition of "lowest paid" and explain why that definition has been chosen. - 9.2 The lowest paid persons employed by the Council are reimbursed in accordance with the established pay and grading structure with the minimum spinal column point in use currently being scp 6, namely £14,514 per annum for a full time equivalent (37 hours), being the minimum wage.
+- 9.1 In accordance with the Localism Act, the Council is required to develop its own definition of "lowest paid" and explain why that definition has been chosen. - 9.2 The lowest paid persons employed by the Council are reimbursed in accordance with the established pay and grading structure with the minimum spinal column point in use currently being scp6, namely £15,014 per annum for a full time equivalent (37 hours), being the minimum wage.
 This level of payment ensured that all staff are paid an equivalent to the statutory national living wage regardless of their age.
-However with the introduction of the new Apprenticeship Scheme in April 2017 it is intended to reintroduce the national minimum wage for apprentices and those aged 16 to 25 so that we can ensure that we meet the requirements of that scheme.
-This introduction could also serve to dispel some of the equal pay issues that may arise with the impending increase of the national living wage to £9 by 2020.
+The national minimum wage for apprentices and those aged 16 to 25.
+Since this was reintroduced following the implementation of the new Apprenticeship Scheme in April 2017.
 The table below illustrates the rates of pay from 1 April 2017.

 National Living Wage National Minimum Wage

 25 and over 21 to 24 18 to 20 Under 18 Apprentice

-£7.50 £7.05 £5.60 £4.05 £3.50
+£7.83 £7.38 £5.90 £4.20 £3.70